Around the Bay Road Race

 The Around the Bay Road Race (ATB) is a long distance road race annually in Hamilton, Ontario.
-The event currently features a 30 kilometer race, a 5 kilometer race, relay races, and virtual races.
+The event features a 30 kilometer race, a 5 kilometer race, a 10 kilometer race, a 15 kilometer race, and virtual races.
 First held in 1894, it is the oldest long distance road race in North America.

 Since it began, the race has been held every year except for 1917 to 1919 (due to World War I), 1925 to 1935, 1962 (due to construction), and 2020 and 2021 (due to the COVID-19 pandemic).

 History

 The Hamilton Herald Newspaper and cigar store owner "Billy" Carroll, originated and sponsored the "Herald Road Race", the first Around the Bay Road Race, run on Christmas Day, 1894.
 Thirteen racers ran the 19 mile and 168 yard course around Hamilton Harbour.
 Billy Marshall won the race and was awarded a $25 silver cup and some boxes of cigars.

 In the early 20th century, Jack Caffery and William Sherring battled it out and won two "Bay" races each.
 Famed Canadian-Onondaga runner Tom Longboat also took the first major victory of his career here, in 1906.

 Scotty Rankine won a record seven races in the 1930s and 1940s, while Peter Maher won his fifth Bay race in 1996, tying the record of local Gord Dickson, who had five wins in the late 1950s.

+In 1967, Army, Navy and Air Force Veterans in Canada (ANAVIC) renamed its junior version of the annual Billy Sherring Around the Bay Road Race, to "The Ivan Miller Memorial", in recognition of journalist Ivan Miller's years of promoting the race.

 Women were first allowed to enter in 1979.

 In 2005, the ATB partnered with St. Joseph's Healthcare Foundation and, for the first time, became a fundraising event.

+Recent history

+2020

+In February 2020, race organizers announced that the 30k race route would change to exclude the signature trek up the Valley Inn Road hill after the city of Hamilton closed the road's pedestrian bridge due to safety concerns.
+This ultimately didn't matter as, on March 13, the race was cancelled due to the rapidly progressing COVID-19 pandemic.

+2021

+In 2021, the ATB held a virtual race in lieu of the regular in-person event due to the continuing COVID-19 pandemic.
+In addition to ATB's 5k and 30k race distance, the virtual race included 2k, 10k, and 15k race distances as well as The Hammer challenge that honoured runners who completed all five race distances.

+2022

+The ATB returned to in-person racing in 2022 following two years of COVID-19 related restrictions.
+The 30k race featured 3,362 participants and the 5k race 777 participants.
+The race raised $275,000 for the St. Joseph's Healthcare Foundation.

+Construction work on the Valley Inn Road bridge was completed less than a month before race day, allowing for the road's iconic Heartbreak Hill to be included in the 30k race route.